From Head-Level to Feature-Level Circuits

 Attribution graphs give us a per-input circuit.
 Imagine we could somehow aggregate thousands of attribution graphs for the same behavior into a single "global" circuit.
 What would that circuit look like?
 Would it have the same structure as individual attribution graphs, or would it be fundamentally different?

 Consider that different inputs might activate different subsets of features, use different intermediate representations, or follow different computational paths to the same output.
-A global circuit might need to represent branching, optional paths, and input-dependent routing -- structures that are absent from individual attribution graphs.
+A global circuit might need to represent branching, optional paths, and input-dependent routing, structures that are absent from individual attribution graphs.
 This is an open research question.